SantoriniDave.com

 1. Santorini Dave The Hotel Expert

-That sounds like a great itinerary for a first time trip to the Greek islands.
+To me, that sounds like a great itinerary for a first time trip to the Greek islands.
 If you wanted to save yourself a long ferry trip I would ferry Athens to Mykonos, then Mykonos to Santorini, then fly Santorini back to Athens.
 Otherwise the order doesn’t matter much.

 8. Which Greek Islands to Visit

-Hello- I will be taking a 40th birthday trip to Greece next year with friends.
+Hello.
+I will be taking a 40th birthday trip to Greece next year with friends.
 We are looking at staying 7-9 days and want a mixture of fun, nightlife, beach, and tour.
 Which islands would you recommend?
 Crete, Mykonos, Santorini.
 We are flying from NYC.

 1. Santorini Dave The Hotel Expert